 Federal public waters of the Unalakleet River, upstream from the mouth of the Chirosky River, are closed to the taking of Chinook Salmon from July 1-to July 31, by all users.
 The BLM field manager is authorized to open the closed area to Federally qualified subsistence users or to all users when run strength warrants.
+Commercial Fishing:

-Commercial Fishing in Norton Sound Two commercial fishing periods were offered this past week targeting pink salmon in Norton Sound Subdistricts 3 through 6, the Elim, Norton Bay, Shaktoolik, and Unalakleet Subdistricts.
-Commercial salmon gillnet fishing opened for 6 hours in Norton Sound Subdistricts 3 through 6, the Elim, Norton Bay, Shaktoolik, and Unalakleet Subdistricts from 12:00 noon until 6 p.m. on Thursday, July 7.
-This commercial fishing period is a pink salmon directed commercial period with gillnets restricted to 4 1⁄2 inches or smaller mesh size and 100 fathoms of net in aggregate length.
-King salmon caught during the directed pink salmon fishery in Subdistricts 5 and 6 may be retained for personal use but may not be sold.
-Commercial salmon gillnet fishing opened for 8 hours in Norton Sound Subdistricts 3 through 6, the Elim, Norton Bay, Shaktoolik, and Unalakleet Subdistricts from 9:00 a.m. until 5 p.m. on Saturday, July 9.
-This commercial fishing period is a pink salmon directed commercial period with gillnets restricted to 41⁄2 inches or smaller mesh size and 100 fathoms of net in aggregate length.
-King salmon caught during the directed pink salmon fishery in Subdistricts 5 and 6 may be retained for personal use but may not be sold.
-Any king salmon retained for personal use by commercial fishermen must be recorded on the fish ticket The pink salmon run has been building and is sufficient to allow for pink salmon commercial fishing in most subdistricts based on the buyer's capacity.
-Subsistence Fishing in Southern Norton Sound:
+Subdistricts 5 and 6 opened for 8 hours from 9:00 a.m. until 5 p.m.
+Wednesday, July 13.
+This commercial fishing period was a pink salmon directed commercial period with gillnets restricted to 4 1⁄2 inches, or smaller, mesh size and 100 fathoms of net in aggregate length.
+King salmon caught during the directed pink salmon fishery in Subdistricts 5 and 6 could be retained for personal use but could not be sold.
+Any king salmon retained for personal use by commercial fishermen must be recorded on the fish ticket.
+Subdistricts 5 and 6 reopened for a second commercial fishing period for 12 hours from 7:00 a.m. until 7:00 p.m.
+Friday, July 15.
+This commercial fishing period was a pink salmon directed commercial period with gillnets restricted to 4 1⁄2 inches, or smaller, mesh size and 100 fathoms of net in aggregate length.
+King salmon caught during the directed pink salmon fishery in Subdistricts 5 and 6 could be retained for personal use but could not be sold.
+Any king salmon retained for personal use by commercial fishermen must be recorded on the fish ticket.
+Escapements for chum salmon in the Niukluk and Kwiniuk Rivers are projected to attain the escapement objectives for those systems at this time.
+Chum salmon escapement at projects in Subdistrict 4 indicate that chum salmon escapement is near historical escapements when commercial fisheries have occurred.
+The pink salmon run has been building and is sufficient to allow for pink salmon commercial fishing in Subdistricts 5 and 6 based on the buyer's capacity.
+Subsistence Fishing: